allebb/netbeans-psr-formatting/README.md

 ## Requirements

-* [NetBeans](https://netbeans.org/) (Tested and developed on v8.2 RC and v8.1 but should work fine on other versions too!)
+* [NetBeans](https://netbeans.org/) (Tested and developed on v8.2 and v8.1 but should work fine on other versions too!)

 ## License